Building a serverless application with Go, Google Cloud Run and Firebase

 Running integration tests with docker-compose in Google Cloud Build

-This post is a direct follow-up to Microservices test architecture where I’ve introduced new kinds of tests to our example project.
-Wild Workouts uses Google Cloud Build as CI/CD platform.
-It’s configured in a continuous deployment manner, meaning the changes land on production as soon as the pipeline passes.
-If you consider our current setup, it’s both brave and naive.
-We have no tests running there that could save us from obvious mistakes (the not-so-obvious mistakes can rarely be caught by tests, anyway).
+This post is a direct follow-up to Microservices test architecture where I introduced new kinds of tests to our example project.
+Wild Workouts uses Google Cloud Build as its CI/CD platform.
+It’s configured for continuous deployment, meaning changes land on production as soon as the pipeline passes.
+Note State of this article in 2026 This article is kept as an archive.

 - The Go libraries that never failed us: 22 libraries you need to know